Beam me to the beach Scotty and don’t forget my notebook!

 The Dead End

 Back then I was still working for a management consultancy as a digital manager.
 It was a dream job when I started.
 I loved the working environment; it was full of experts from whom one could learn a lot.
 By nature, I’m a big fan of positive stress, and this place gave it to me where no day was like another.
-Every morning I looked forward to new challenges and to work with a great team.
-I know it sounds almost too good to be true, there certainly where things that weren’t perfect, but in which company is there perfection?
+Every morning I looked forward to new challenges and to working with a great team.
+I know it sounds almost too good to be true, there certainly were things that weren’t perfect, but in which company is there perfection?
 Wherever people with different values, goals, and attitudes meet, there are interpersonal challenges.

 After a few years in business, I know there is no perfect permanent condition.

 Teams are quickly thrown together, new departments are created, processes change, and new systems are introduced.
 Companies have to reinvent themselves to stay competitive, and top management is under extreme pressure to innovate.
 The constant change means that things can swing to your advantage or disadvantage in the blink of an eye.
 The latter applied to me.
 I realized that after a restructuring I was in a career impasse.
-I wanted to develop myself and expand my abilities both personally and professionally, but the “Open Sesame,” which worked in the oriental fairy tale “Ali Baba and the 40 thieves” didn’t work for me.
+I wanted to develop myself and expand my abilities both personally and professionally, but the “Open Sesame,” which worked in the oriental fairy tale “Ali Baba and the 40 Thieves” didn’t work for me.
 No door opened.
 So I sat there in my dead end and stared at the wall.
 The wall radiated security and habit, but also stagnation.
 My new position was a step down from where I was, and I saw no growth potential.
 So I took the time to get inside myself.
 What did I actually want for myself, my life, and my career?

 I did what I loved for more than nine years: helping companies with digitization.
 It was a rare instance where I had the privilege of turning my passion into my profession, and I knew that this was something, that I wanted to continue doing.
 Nevertheless, my circumstances suddenly changed and I was no longer in an environment that offered me growth and reflected my values.
 Increasingly, I felt more and more like Bill Murray in the film “Groundhog Day.”
 Don’t get me wrong, I had a wonderful time at the company, but I realized it was time for a personal change.